Harry Bartell: Television

+He played Sheriff Quinn in Have Gun Will Travel S1 E26 "Birds of a Feather" which aired 3/7/1958.

 Film

 Bartell's films included Voice in the Mirror, Johnny Concho, the 1954 Dragnet movie and an unbilled part in Howard Hawks' Monkey Business.

 Personal life

 Apart from his acting work, Bartell was an active photographer (many of his photos of the Gunsmoke cast appeared in the 1990 book on the series Gunsmoke: A Complete History).
 In his last years, he was a frequent presence at old-time radio conventions and recreations, wrote online articles about the medium and his experiences, and even participated in radio-themed chat rooms.
+He was married to Beverly Householder.

 Death

 On February 26, 2004, Bartell died in Ashland, Oregon.
 He was 90 years old.
 He was cremated and his ashes returned to his family in residence.